-This model has become one of JJF’s go-to’s for bigger surf in 2017, riding it to victory at Margaret River and then into the sky with his Bells Alley-Oop.
+This Pyzel Ghost model has become one of JJF’s go-to’s for bigger surf in 2017, riding it to victory at Margaret River and then into the sky with his Bells Alley-Oop.
 Not just a model for the pros – in the right dimensions, the Ghost is a great board for those of us that are less physically gifted – a board that excels in down the line point waves, reef breaks, or dumpy beachies with a bit of push.

 The roll of the deck, refine rail and pulled-in tail means that you can definitely get away with riding this board a fair bit wider, thicker & heavier on volume than other boards.
-As a general rule, you would probably want to add at least 1-2 liters of flotation depending on the dimensions you ordinarily ride.
+As a general rule, you would probably want to add at least 1-2 liters of flotation in the Pyzel Ghost, depending on the dimensions you ordinarily ride.
 I personally ride it nearly 1/2″ wider, a 1/4″ thicker, 1.5L more volume and it’s still the most responsive board in my quiver (by far the best paddler as well).

-Already in the quiver of several of our staff members & regulars, by all reports an A+ good wave/step up for Victorian waves or for travel – come in store and check out this model in person or see what we currently have in stock ONLINE.
+The Pyzel Ghost is already in the quiver of several of our staff members & regulars, by all reports an A+ good wave/step up for Victorian waves or for travel – come in store and check out this model in person or see what we currently have in stock ONLINE.